Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) Whether modular kitchens in CKD/SKD condition are classifiable as furniture under Chapter 94 and whether such classification permits application of DGOV furniture guidelines for valuation; (ii) Whether rejection of declared value in 11 Bills of Entry under Rule 12 and redetermination under Rule 4 was legally justified; (iii) Whether acceptance of declared value in remaining Bills of Entry was contrary to Rule 3(3).
+Issues: (i) Whether modular kitchens imported in CKD/SKD condition are classifiable as furniture under Chapter 94 and whether DGOV furniture guidelines can govern valuation; (ii) Whether rejection of declared value in 11 Bills of Entry under Rule 12 and redetermination under Rule 4 was legally justified; (iii) Whether acceptance of declared value in the remaining Bills of Entry was contrary to Rule 3(3).

-Issue (i): Whether modular kitchens in CKD/SKD condition are classifiable under Chapter 94 and whether classification allows application of DGOV furniture valuation guidelines.
+Issue (i): Whether modular kitchens imported in CKD/SKD condition are classifiable as furniture under Chapter 94 and whether DGOV furniture guidelines can govern valuation.

-Conclusion: The rejection of declared transaction value in the 11 Bills of Entry was not legally sustainable and is set aside.
+Conclusion: Rejection of the declared value in the 11 Bills of Entry was not legally sustainable.

 Issue (iii): Whether acceptance of declared value in the remaining Bills of Entry was contrary to Rule 3(3).

-Conclusion: Acceptance of declared value in the remaining Bills of Entry is consistent with Rule 3(3)(a) and established law and is upheld.
+Conclusion: Acceptance of declared value in the remaining Bills of Entry was consistent with Rule 3(3)(a).